JuliaSymbolics/SymbolicUtils.jl/index.md

 ```
 \out{rewrite5}

 Oops!
 It didn't work!
-That is because a rule object created by `@rule` matches the whole expression given to it as input.
+That is because a rule object created by `@rule` matches the whole expression, and not subexpressions.

 There is a much better way of combining multiple rules and apply them to subexpressions recursively.
 That is the `RuleSet`.